 The programme has been so successful that Malilangwe is now in a position to send some of its black rhino to other reserves in Africa, in order to re-establish populations in areas where the species was previously poached to extinction.

-Only one single rhino has been lost to poaching since 2007.
-This despite the fact that we have an excess of black and white rhino (more than 300 individuals on our property).8
+Only two single rhino has been lost to poaching since 2007.
+This despite the fact that we have an excess of black and white rhino.8

 8 rhino relocated from Malilangwe Wildlife Reserve to Botswana in 2015